Moving to Zurich, with a calm plan for your first weeks

 Take housing seriously from day one

-Housing affects budget, travel time, daily stress, and how quickly the rest of the move falls into place.
+Housing affects budget, travel time, daily stress, and whether your setup feels sustainable.

-They focus only on finding anything fast instead of thinking about whether the setup actually works long term.
+They focus only on finding anything quickly instead of thinking about whether the setup works long term.

 Set up banking and insurance quickly